Fire and rescue services

 Authorities may close access to certain areas without notice.

-Travelling by road in conflict areas is dangerous.
+Travelling by road in conflict areas or on mountain roads is dangerous.
 Don't consider it without expert local advice.
+Public transportation is unsecure and unreliable.
 Access routes in and out of major cities may be blocked or closed.
-Driving standards are poor, and mountain roads are hazardous.
-There is a severe shortage of fuel.
+Roadblocks and checkpoints may be set up without warning.
+The majority of roads in the country are single carriageway.
+Driving is on the right-hand side of the road.

 There are reports of sea mines planted in the southern Red Sea near ports and drifting sea mines near the border with Saudi Arabia.